Sajaki/RankPostStyling/README.md

 In manage ranks, assign a css class that you define to your ranks.
 Then, all post-container classes for will be appended with the assigned css class for the rank of the user that posted.

-The pbWoW style contains 2 content styling classes : "blizz" and "mvp".
+As an example, the pbWoW style contains 2 content styling classes : "blizz" and "mvp".
+You would then need to assign these classes to your ranks.
  ```
  .blizz .content { color: #00C0FF; }
  .blizz .content strong { color: #FFF; }